StackVista/stackstate-docs/use/problem-analysis/problems.md

 ## Problem lifecycle

+A problem is [created](#problem-created) when the health state of a component in a view changes to DEVIATING or CRITICAL.

-Updates to the health state of components in the landscape may result in the creation of new problems.
+Updates to the health state of other components in the view may result in new problems being created and/or an existing problem being [updated](#problem-updated) to include a new contributing cause.

-The root cause of existing problems may also change, for example if an existing root cause component switches to a healthy state, or if a previously healthy upstream dependency switches to an unhealthy state.
-StackState will assess these changes and update the associated problem or problems accordingly.
-This may result in a new problem being created, or an existing problem being updated or subsumed.
+The root cause of an existing problem may also change, for example if an existing root cause component switches to a healthy state, or if a previously healthy upstream dependency switches to an unhealthy state.
+StackState will assess these changes and update the affected problem or problems accordingly.
+This may result in a new problem being created, or existing problems being updated or [subsumed](#problem-subsumed).

 ![problem lifecycle](/.gitbook/assets/problem_lifecycle_animation.gif)